theMK2k/Media-Hoarder/DONE.md

 ### Other

+- [x] implement minimumWaitForSetAccess with a defaut value of 60 (seconds)
+- [x] mediainfo-rar not needed anymore: Mediainfo is also able to scan inside .rar files

 - [x] dont import "See full summary>>"
 - [x] implement fetchFilter IMDB/Metacritic Score
 - [x] implement Company filter by Company Name instead of ID